Jennifer-Yu/JJPROJECT/README.md

 Also note, when you see ">>" and no number choices, you should click enter to proceed!

 Kanimop.java is the driver file!!!

+Note: Search functionality has been put aside because of issues getting it to work.
+      Methods related to search include:
+            Kanimop.java: retrieveAnimeList(), retrieveKpopList()
+            Avatar.java: animeSearch(), kpopSearch()